nebari-dev/nebari-docs/docs/docs/faq.md

 ## How do I migrate Qhub to Nebari?

 If your Qhub version lives in the `0.4.x` series, you can migrate to Nebari by following the [migration guide].
 If you're using a version of Qhub that lives in the `0.3.x` series, you will need to upgrade to `0.4.x` first as the user group management is different between the two versions.
-For more information, see the deprecation notice in the [Nebari release note].
+For more information, see the deprecation notice in the [Nebari release note](./references/RELEASE).

 [dask-tutorial]: tutorials/using_dask.md